forfeen/CashAndTrack/README.md

 $ java @vmargs -jar CashAndTrack.jar
 ```
 # Usage
-First, you have to choose the menu or customer feature.
+1. Choose the menu or customer feature.

 ![](images/main.png)

- In the menu screen , you can see all menus in the table.
+ 2. In the menu screen , you can see all menus in the table.

  If you want to delete the menu , select the row and click **Delete Menu** button.

  ![](images/menu-table.png)

- And you can add the menu by click the **Add new menu** button.
+ 3. Add the menu by click the **Add new menu** button.

  ![](images/add-menu.png)

- In the customer screen , you can see all  customers in the table.
+ 4. In the customer screen , you can see all  customers in the table.

  Click  **Add New Customer** button to add new customer , select the row and click